IsaiahsWork/Renewable_Energy_Analysis_USA/README.md

 ORER BY
 	YYYYMM DESC
 ```
-I then compiled them in one single sheet and cleaned the data, formatted the cells, and cleaned the region data. i excluded yearrs due to technology having not yet existed yet, to generalize how the US specifically has been interacting with renewable energy so I put all that in one single style.
+I then compiled them in one single sheet and cleaned the data, formatted the cells, and cleaned the region data.
+I excluded years due to technology having not yet existed yet, to generalize how the US specifically has been interacting with renewable energy.
 I then uploaded the dataset in Power BI and started the visual analysis

 🔍